getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 In this tutorial, we will use the latest version available (at the time of writing latest version is **v3.2.0**) so you will need to [download the Bootstrap distribution package](http://getbootstrap.com/getting-started/#download).
 This package includes the essential bits needed to use the framework.

->>>> NOTE: Be sure to download the regular version labeled "Compiled and minified CSS, JavaScript, and fonts.
+>>>> Be sure to download the regular version labeled "Compiled and minified CSS, JavaScript, and fonts.
 No docs or original source files are included."

 Next **unzip** the package you downloaded into a temporary location.
 You should see **3 folders**: `css`, `fonts`, and `js`.
 Copy the contents of each of these folders into the similarly-named folders you just created in your theme.